Pylons/pyramid/docs/zcml/view.rst

   representing the :term:`interface` that the :term:`request` must have in order for this view to be found and called.
 The presence of this attribute is largely for backwards compatibility with older iterations of this framework.
-This value may be an HTTP ``REQUEST_METHOD`` string, e.g.  ('GET', 'HEAD', 'PUT', 'POST', or 'DELETE').
-Passing request method strings as a ``request_type`` is deprecated.
-Use the ``request_method`` attribute instead for maximum forward compatibility.

 ``request_method``
   This value can either be one of the strings 'GET', 'POST', 'PUT',